guillain/CoreBot-framework/doc/logic.md

 Basically, the following order is applied on a scenario:
 1/ Launcher: start the daemon for a specific Business Messaging 2/ Controller: loaded during the start-up
+  a) Hears: will listen text message/event
+  b) On: Will be triggered for a dedicated context
+  c) Action: Can be autonomous or dependent of the others controller

 ## Launcher
 The starter comes with the *launcher* (app/launcher) and it's use to run